Brahim-Benaissa/Brahim-Benaissa.github.io/tabs/cv.md

 ( 2019 - 2021 ) | **Entrepreneurship** | **Web**

-Eyenbros.com: IT company with a web platform product for community interaction and project collaboration.
+Eyenbros.com: was an Information Technology company with a web platform product for community interaction and project collaboration.

 ---